 Promoting British Values in our School

-Democracy is extensive within our school.
-Pupils have the opportunity to have their voices heard through discussion and open forums within their classes; through brainstorming their ideas about what they would like to learn about a given topic; through our House system; through interviews and through Pupil questionnaires.
+Pupils have the opportunity to have their voices heard through discussion and open forums within their classes; through our House system; through interviews and through Pupil Voice.
 Our school behaviour system involves rewards (including house points) which the pupils are encouraged to nominate others for.
-Pupils are given leadership roles throughout the school and are encourage and enabled to lead teaching activities, fund raising events and monitoring duties.
+Pupils are given leadership roles throughout the school and are encouraged and enabled to lead teaching activities and fundraising events.

 The Rule of Law:

-The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school and class Collective Worship.
+The importance of Laws, whether they are those that govern the class, the school, or the country are consistently reinforced throughout regular school days.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-Visits from authorities such as the Police, Fire Service, Leaders from Secondary Schools and the Church, are regular parts of our calendar and help reinforce this message.
-The children in Y6 complete a day’s workshop each year to learn the importance the law in readiness for transition to secondary school and more independence.
+Visits from authorities such as the Police, Fire Service and leaders from secondary schools and local churches are regular parts of our calendar and they help to reinforce the rules of law and responsibility.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-As a school we educate and provide boundaries for our pupils to make choices safely, through of provision of a safe environment and empowering education and with the support of the strong foundations formed from our core values (responsibility, resoursefulness, resilience, respect, reflection and reasoning).
+As a school we educate and provide boundaries for our pupils to make choices safely, through of provision of a safe environment with the support of the strong foundations formed from our core values (responsibility, resourcefulness, resilience, respect, reflection and reasoning).
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these appropriately.
-We teach this through our E-Safety and PSHE lessons; our SEAL activities; our Philosophy for Children (P4C) sessions; and through our day to day conversations, expectations and modelling throughout the day.
-Pupils are given opportuities for choich through: choice of challenge within a lesson; choice of how they record; or choice of participation in our numerous extra-curricular clubs and opportunities.
-In our school we believe it important to give pupils the freedom to make choices as part of their education and preparation for life.
+We teach this through our E-Safety and PSHE lessons; and through our day to day conversations, expectations and modelling throughout the day.

-Part of our school ethos and behaviour policy has revolved around Core Values (6Rs), 'Respect’ is one of these values, and pupils have been part of discussions and collective worship related to what this means and how it is shown.
-Displays around the school promote respect for others and this is reiterated through our classroom and learning rules, our daily conversations and expectations, and as our behaviour policy.
+Part of our school ethos and behaviour for learning policy has revolved around core values (6Rs), 'Respect’ is one of these values.
+Displays around the school promote respect for others.
+Respect is reiterated regularly in our classrooms, in our daily conversations and expectations and is expressed in our behaviour for learning policy.

 Tolerance of those of Different Faiths and Beliefs: